-The station can have two stages that define consumption level; Standby or Charging.
+The station has two stages that define its consumption level: standby or charging.

-Each power bank slot has a led light that communicates the slot’s status.
-When a rental is initiated, the led light will blink to indicate which power bank was released.
+Each power bank slot is equipped with an LED light that indicates the status of the slot.
+When a rental is initiated, the corresponding LED light will blink to indicate which power bank has been released.

 Brick station energy consumption while charging

 When an uncharged power bank is inserted into the station, it immediately begins the recharging process.
 During this time, the station's power consumption increases by 7.5W until the power bank is fully charged.